Maine Coons are one of the most popular cat breeds out there, so today, we’re going to share some Maine Coon cat facts.

 Are Maine Coons Part Lynx?

 While Maine Coons have tufted ears, similar to Lynx cats, the two are not related in any way.
-Lynx cats are so genetically different from domestic cats that it is impossible for them to breed.
+Lynx cats are so genetically different from domestic cats that it is not possible for them to breed.